herroffizier/yii2-attribute-index-validator/README.md

 }
 ```

-Validator has a few options to customize its behavor.
+Validator has a few options to customize its behavior.

 * ```separator``` sets separator between original value and index.
 Default separator is ```-```.
 * ```startIndex``` defines start index.
 Default value is ```1```.